 Demand for the Precious Metals

-The case of aluminum drives home this point: The discovery of new improvements in mining or refining processes can cause a precious metals’ value to diminish.
+The case of aluminum drives home this point: The discovery of new improvements in mining or refining processes can cause precious metals’ value to diminish.

 Precious Metal Chemical Characteristics